joneldiablo/adba/README.md

 - `GET /` on the router lists all registered routes for quick discovery.
 - Each table additionally exposes `GET /<table>/meta` returning its JSON schema and converted `columns`.
 - Configure which tables and methods are exposed and alias table names as needed.
+- Add custom endpoints through the `customEndpoints` option passed to `routesObject`.
 - Customize generated JSON schema, relations and columns via hooks in `generateModels`.
 - Utility helpers cover status codes, data formatting, encryption/token helpers and email sending.
 - Create SQL dump files of your database via `dumpDatabase`.